genexuslabs/standard-api-generator/readme.md

 # GeneXus API Generator

-A CLI tool for automatically generating an index.js for GeneXus standard API
+A CLI tool for automatically generating the GeneXus standard API definition and the required mappings for the Angular generator.

 ## Getting Started